- Awesome Music: See here.

-Replacement Scrappy: Kiddy Kong is one for Donkey Kong, given that he plays almost exactly the same as Donkey Kong and the justification for his inclusion is that Donkey Kong was easily captured, AGAIN, no longer being playable in the game where his name in the title, AGAIN.
+- Kiddy Kong is one for Donkey Kong, given that he plays almost exactly the same as Donkey Kong and the justification for his inclusion is that Donkey Kong was easily captured, again, no longer being playable in the game where his name is in the title, again.

-Ripsaw Rage and Kong-Fused Cliffs for being true auto-scrolling levels when the first two games had none, and Buzzer Barrage for it being far too easy to ram into a Kopter that was juuust off-screen thanks to their unusual behavior of not despawning when they go far enough off screen (granted they would be broken without it).
+- Ripsaw Rage and Kong-Fused Cliffs for being true auto-scrolling levels when the first game had none (the second game had Castle Crush), and Buzzer Barrage for it being far too easy to ram into a Kopter that was juuust off-screen thanks to their unusual behavior of not despawning when they go far enough off screen.

-Rocket Rush, also in Krematoa, is a hectic level, where if you run out of fuel, the rocket explodes, costing you a life.
+- Rocket Rush, also in Krematoa as well as the last level of the entire game, is a hectic level, where if you run out of fuel, the rocket explodes, costing you a life.
 The second half of the level is essentially memorizing when to avoid the rock formations with absolutely fast reflexes.
 Did you get stuck by one?
 You're likely going to lose a life.
 Meanwhile, the GBA version features several changes; the second half actually gives you fuel barrels...but as if to make up for it, the only checkpoint of the level is removed, and the first half no longer gives the bottom of the rocket invincibility against the Buzzes, making parts of it require insanely precise timing and movement.